keras-team/keras/docs/templates/models/about-keras-models.md

 There are two main types of models available in Keras: [the Sequential model](/models/sequential), and [the Model class used with the functional API](/models/model).

-These models have a number of methods and attributes in common in common:
+These models have a number of methods and attributes in common:

 - `model.layers` is a flattened list of the layers comprising the model.
 - `model.inputs` is the list of input tensors of the model.